MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-add-people.md

 Dynamics 365 Guides supports the following types of calls:

 - **One-to-one call**.
 A one-to-one call includes two participants.
-For example, if you're repairing a machine, you can start a one-to-one call with a remote collaborator.
+For example, if you need help with a machine that you're repairing, start a one-to-one call with a remote expert.

 - **Group call**.
 A group call includes three or more participants.
 For example, if you're inspecting an asset in a one-to-one call but need a third person's expertise, any participant can add the third person to the call to form a group call.